misiektoja/lol_monitor/docs/troubleshooting.md

 A failure worth retrying, such as a timeout or a Riot outage, gets **one short retry** before the tool falls back to waiting a full polling interval, and a fresh one becomes available after the run recovers.
 A **rate limit** waits for the period Riot asked for, capped so a header the tool cannot vouch for cannot stall a run, and falls back to the polling interval when Riot named none.
 A **rejected API key** is not retried at all, since nothing about it resolves in five seconds.

 Error alerts follow the same throttling.
+A failure worth retrying is alerted once it has lasted **5 minutes**, so a blip of a check or two reaches nobody, while a rejected API key is alerted at once.
 Any monitoring failure delivers **one email and one webhook per failure category**, not one per check, and a failure that changes category earns each channel a new alert.
 Turn them off with `ERROR_NOTIFICATION = False` and the webhook error setting.

 ## When Something Goes Wrong